tech-med/medlearnity.com/src/content/blog/medical-student-journey/index.md

 - **USMLE Step 2 CS** is used to test the clinical skills and is done while students see a panel of standardized patients.
 (Step 2 CS is [not being offered](https://www.medlearnity.com/usmle-step-2-cs-cancelled/) at this time until further notice).
 - **USMLE Step 3** is used to [test whether a student is able to apply medical knowledge](https://www.medlearnity.com/category/usmle-step-3/) and if they have an understanding of biomedical and clinical science.
 Most importantly, students test their knowledge on patient management in outpatient settings.
 This step is usually taken after an intern year of residency.

-After these tests, you are done with med school!
+After these tests, you are done with med school

 ## Post Medical School Definitions and Keywords